Questions authors may have of me:

 Do you hit your deadlines?

 Yes, 99 percent of the time.
 Since working for my college newspaper—where a WWII vet named Lou ruled the night shift with an iron fist—I’ve been obsessed with hitting deadlines.
-I’ve edited about 300 manuscripts over the last eight years, and I’ve missed deadlines on three of the 300.
+I’ve edited about 300 manuscripts over the last nine years, and I’ve missed deadlines on three of the 300.
 Two were late by one day, and the other was late due to a misunderstanding.
 I really hate that I missed those three deadlines.

 Will you send me a contract?